artyooooom/nuxt3-saas-boilerplate/README.md

 - [ ] Connect an external payment gateway
 - [ ] SEO optimization of the website
 - [ ] Create a demo
+- [ ] Connect a support system chat
 - [x] Blog
 - [x] Landing blocks